Here’s a must-make homemade vinaigrette for salads: Dijon mustard dressing! It’s tangy and perfectly balanced—and it takes just 5 minutes to make.

 10 ways to serve this Dijon mustard dressing

 This Dijon mustard dressing is so quick to make, it’s our new go-to!
 Of course, we have lots of homemade healthy salad dressings that we love.
 But this one might be the simplest!
-Another bonus: it’s vegan too.
+Another bonus: it’s a vegan salad dressing, too.
 Here are a few salads where it would work well or easily replace the dressing listed in the recipe:

 - Asparagus Salad Filled with sauteed asparagus, radishes, feta cheese, and lemon, this salad is made perfect with the Dijon mustard dressing.